 If you create a pivot table, then the PIVOTTABLE TOOLS will appear.

-In order to view all available tool use one of the following methods:
+In order to view all available tool using one of the following methods:

 - Right-click any field in the ribbon and select Customize the Ribbon.